aldolammel/Arma-3-Dynamic-Artillery-Pieces-Script/README.md

 - Added the position checker for artillery and target-markers to verify whether they were within the map borders;
 - Added auto-fix if the editor includes multiple artillery-pieces in the same group;
 - Added tolerance to 'hd_destroy' marker-type as target too;
-- Improved, if the editor turns off accidentally all sides through the mananagement file, DAP turns the script off automatically;
+- Improved, if the editor turns off accidentally all sides through the management file, DAP turns the script off automatically;
 - Fixed the error when the editor, for any reason, removes part of the artillery crew;
 - Fixed the behavior where DAP was turning itself off if no artillery for it (Now DAP can be used only for virtual artillery).